Barry Minkow: Conviction and prison

 Minkow and ten other ZZZZ Best insiders were indicted by a federal grand jury in January 1988 on fifty-four counts of racketeering, securities fraud, money laundering, embezzlement, mail fraud, tax evasion and bank fraud.
-The indictment accused Minkow of bilking banks and investors of millions of dollars while systematically draining his company of assets.
+The indictment accused Minkow of milking banks and investors of millions of dollars while systematically draining his company of assets.
 It also accused Minkow of setting up dummy companies, writing phony invoices and conducting tours of purported restoration sites.
 Prosecutors estimated that as much as ninety percent of the company's revenue was fraudulent.
 On June 16, prosecutors won a superseding indictment charging Minkow with credit card fraud and two additional counts of mail fraud.

 While Minkow admitted to manipulating the company's stock, he claimed that he was forced to turn the company into a Ponzi scheme under pressure from the organized-crime figures who secretly controlled his company, a story he later admitted was false.
 On December 14, he was found guilty on all charges.
 On March 27, 1989, he was sentenced to twenty-five years in prison.
 He was also placed on five years' probation and ordered to pay $26 million in restitution.
 In sentencing him, U.S. District Court Judge Dickran Tevrizian described Minkow as a man without a conscience, rejecting his plea for a lighter sentence as "a joke" and "a slap on the wrist" for someone who had manipulated the financial system.
 The SEC subsequently banned him from ever serving as an officer or director of a public company again.
 He served under seven and a half years, most of them at Federal Correctional Institution, Englewood.

 While imprisoned, Minkow claimed to have become a born-again Christian.
 During his prison stay, he became involved in Christian ministry, completing coursework through Liberty University's School of Lifelong Learning.